AaltoSciComp/scicomp-docs/triton/tut/parallel-shared.rst

 .. include:: ../ref/examples-repo.rst

-.. exercise:: Shared memory parallelism 1: Test the program scaling
+.. exercise:: Shared memory parallelism 1: Test the example's scaling

    Run the example with a bigger number of trials (``100000000``) and with 1, 2 and 4 CPUs.
 Check the running time and CPU